 Herod Antipas - the murderer of John the Baptist

-- Herod Antipas was, in general, a successful ruler, with had much of his father shrewd diplomacy.
-He also inherited his father's love for Greek culture, and building projects.
+Herod Antipas was, in general, a successful ruler, with much of his father's shrewd diplomacy.
+He also inherited his father's love for Greek culture and building projects.

-- He foolishly divorced his wife, the daughter of an ally, to marry his brother's wife, Herodias, which later brought on a war from his snubbed ex-in-laws.
+He divorced his wife, the daughter of an ally, to marry his brother's wife, Herodias, which later brought on war from his snubbed ex-in-laws.

 Herod Agrippa - who has friends in high places

-- His fortune rose when he became friends with the future emperor, Gaius Caligula.
-This friendship showed its fruit when Gaius became Emperor of Rome.
+His fortune rose when he became friends with the future emperor, Caius Caligula.
+This friendship showed its fruit when Caius became Emperor of Rome.

-- In 37 AD Gaius set his buddy in power in Israel, sweeping aside first Philip, and then—with a few well-placed words from Agrippa—Herod Antipas.
+In 37 AD Caius set his buddy in power in Israel, giving him the late Philip's tetrarchy, and then—with a few well-placed words from Agrippa—Herod Antipas' territories as well\.
 Herod Antipas is sent into exile.

 Herod Agrippa II - dwindling power

-- Also, the Romans sought his advice into how to handle the Jews because the Romans seemed to have had quite a time understanding their vastly different culture.
+The Romans sought his advice on how to handle the Jews.
+The Romans seemed to have had quite a time understanding the Jew's vastly different culture.

-- When Paul was arrested, this Herod Agrippa II heard his defense.
+When Paul was arrested, this Agrippa heard his defense.
 (Acts 25 and 26)

-- When he died in AD 92 or 93, the Herodians disappeared from history.
+When Agrippa II died in AD 92 or 93, the Herodians disappeared from history.